Expert guidance for your cruise vacation!

 South Shetland Islands

 Over time, the volcanic activity of the South Shetland Islands has created a geology unlike any other.
-Here, you can expect a spectacular display of mountains, glaciers, and wildlife, including Chinstrap and Gentoo penguins, and itâs not uncommon to share the waterâs edge with Elephant and Fur seals.
+Here, you can expect a rugged display of mountains, glaciers, and wildlife returning to their busy daily activity after the long winter break.
+Chinstrap and Gentoo penguins will be a common sight, and itâs not uncommon to share the waterâs edge with Elephant and Fur seals.
 Whales are often spotted as well.
-So, weâll settle into our Zodiacs and spend most of our day exploring.
-And kayakers, itâs time to get your first taste of gliding just inches off the pristine Antarctic water.
-Whether on land or sea, in Zodiac or kayak, be prepared for a fully immersive introduction to this incomparable part of the world.
+So, weâll settle into our Zodiacs and spend most of our day exploring, perhaps stopping for a walk along the black sands of Deception Island.
+Whether on land or sea, in a Zodiac or kayak, be prepared for a fully immersive introduction to this incomparable part of the world.

-Day 6-8
+Day 6-7

-Day 9-10
+Day 8-9

 Drake Passage

-We leave this magical place and make our way north, once again heading across the Antarctic Convergence and the Drake Passage.
+We leave this magical place and make our way north, once again crossing the legendary Drake Passage.
 We have one last hurrah as we celebrate the conclusion of our expedition with a special slideshow and a final meal together.

 Ushuaia Disembarkation